Irma Grese: KZ Auschwitz II-Birkenau (1943–1945)

 Grese committed the majority of her violent acts while in command of "Camp C", where she wielded a rubber truncheon, pistol, and whip.
 Survivor Abraham Glinowieski stated in his testimony that Grese sent both sick and healthy Hungarian Jews to the gas chambers during selection.
 Survivor Edith Trieger also claimed Grese punched and kicked prisoners who attempted to flee the selection parades.
 Grese frequently ordered prisoners to "make sport", which referred to strenuous punitive exercises.

-Survivor Olga Lengyel made numerous claims about Grese's sexual relations with SS personnel and both male and female Jewish prisoners whilst at Birkenau.
+Survivor Olga Lengyel made numerous claims about Grese's sexual relations with SS personnel and both male and female Jewish prisoners while at Birkenau.
 Grese allegedly had affairs with married physician Josef Mengele and Lagerführer Josef Kramer, but her relationship with the former ended when he discovered her illicit liaisons with women.

 Grese's sexual interactions with imprisoned Jewish women were sadistic in nature and frequent, according to a prisoner who had been appointed as her maid.
 Survivor Lengyel stated in her memoir that Grese had "favorite" prisoners whom she would treat as slaves for a period of time until she became bored, at which point she would send the women to the gas chambers.
 Survivor Gisella Perl, who worked as a doctor at Birkenau, wrote in her own memoir that Grese experienced orgasmic pleasure while watching her operate on young women's breasts that had been cut open by Grese's whip and infected with lice or dirt, using only a knife and no anesthesia.
 Perl also stated that Grese would kick the young woman being operated on if her screams interfered with her arousal.

 Grese remained at Birkenau's "Camp C" until her brief transfer back to Ravensbrück on 18 January 1945, when all personnel were ordered to move westward due to the advance of Soviet forces.